 Meetings.
-During fiscal year 2006, the board of directors held four regular meetings and one special meeting.
-Each of our directors attended at least 75% of the aggregate of the number of meetings of the board of directors which were held during the period such person served on the board of directors and the number of meetings of committees of the board of directors held during the period such committee.
+During fiscal year 2008, the board of directors held four regular meetings and one special meeting.
+Each of our directors attended at least 80% of the aggregate of the number of meetings of the board of directors which were held during the period such person served on the board of directors and the number of meetings of committees of the board of directors held during the period that such person served on such committee.
 We have no specific requirements regarding the attendance at the annual meeting of stockholders by our directors.
-In 2006, all of our directors attended the annual meeting in person.
+In 2008, all of our directors except Mr. Iacocca attended the annual meeting in person.

-We have three standing committees: the audit committee, the nominating committee and the compensation committee.
+We have four standing committees: the audit committee, the nominating committee, the compensation committee and the regulatory compliance committee.